dnlmlr/marktex/README.md

 - ✔️ Normal plain text
 - ✔️ Justified text
-- ❌ Anything other than justified text
+- ❌ Anything other than justified text (not sure yet how to implement this in terms of syntax)
 - ✔️ Hyphenation (curretly supposted: en, de)
 - ✔️ Headings (h1 - h6): Not looking great due to the default styling, but supported
 - ✔️ Paragraphs (clear separation between paragraphs)